alimogh/SmoothClicker/README.md

 The app is open-source, easy to use and to configure and can make several clicks with delayed starts and pauses between each click.
 You can also repeat clicks sequences and make infinite clicks loops.

+The app possesses an Android Service you can call from the outside to trigger click processes without using the GUI.

 <b>Be aware this app is still in development and your device must be rooted</b>